moorexa/org/author-note.md

 ]);
 ```

-Actaully, this is just a tip of what's possible with Moorexa.
+Actually, this is just a tip of what's possible with Moorexa.
 We are working on the full documentation, please visit [http://www.moorexa.com] and subscribe to our release broadcast.
 Thank you!